Welcome to the MONAD app; A New Paradigm of Time.

 There’s Magic In The Past/Future Gap.

 A standard civil calendar contains either 365 or 366 days, starting Jan 1 and ending Dec 31.
-By comparison, the calendar band of MONAD always shows exactly one seasonal year worth of dates, or 365.24219 days on the average.
-When the Past/Future Gap is set at 24, the calendar band shows about 6 months of the past (marked by the blue bracket) and 6 months of the future (unmarked) on the other side of the dial.
+By comparison, the calendar band of MONAD always shows exactly one seasonal year’s worth of dates, or 365.24219 days, which is the average length of a seasonal year.
+The calendar band shows about 6 months of past dates (marked by the blue bracket) and 6 months of future dates (unmarked) on the other side of the dial.

-The Past/Future Gap sign is where the calendar band is being constantly consumed in one direction and created in the opposite direction.
+The Past/Future Gap sign (fixed at midnight) is where the calendar band is being constantly consumed in one direction and created in the opposite direction.
+(Accelerate the Calendar-Clock and then zoom in for a close up view of the Gap to check it out.)
 The calendar band is dynamically changing all the time.
 No other calendar (or clock) comes close to matching the features of the MONAD Calendar-Clock.
 (Patented.)